-In addition to fulfilling the duties of an orientation leader, members of the advisory board will play a greater role in planning orientation and training sessions.
-The members will serve as liaisons between the OLs and Orientation staff.
+In addition to fulfilling the duties of an Orientation Leader, members of the advisory board will play a greater role in planning orientation and training sessions.
+The members will serve as liaisons between the Orientation Leaders and Orientation staff.

 - Exhibit leadership potential and be willing to take initiative

 - Exhibit commitment to the mission of New Student Orientation